DakotaWBaker/blog/blog.md

 ### What are you excited or eager to learn more about?
 * I'm definitely excited to fine tune my skills in the git-flow work strategy, and learn more about how a team works together within a company.
 * Best coding practices!
-Javascript and CSS
+* Javascript and CSS and their frameworks.
-* Developer culture
+* Developer culture.
 ---

 ### What is something about you that can only be learned by reading this blog?